O'Donoghue Centre for

 The O'Donoghue Centre is a new performance facility in what was once the IMI Building adjacent to the College Bar and the Bailey Allen Hall.
 It features a new theatre of 120 seats, with state of the art sound, lighting and digital equipment.
 There are also three studio spaces for teaching and rehearsals; a workshop for set-building; dressing rooms, classrooms and storage space.
 These facilities allow University of Galway to provide teaching in the most modern facilities in any Irish University.

 The Centre is possible thanks to the generosity of Dr Donagh O'Donoghue and his family.
-A graduate of NUI Galway Dr O'Donoghue continues his inspiring legacy by supporting the Centre for Drama, Theatre and performance.
-His vision allows NUI Galway to build and develop its strengths in drama, theatre and film studies and a broad understanding of performance generally.
+A graduate of University of Galway, Dr O'Donoghue continues his inspiring legacy by supporting the Centre for Drama, Theatre and performance.
+His vision allows the University to build and develop its strengths in drama, theatre and film studies and a broad understanding of performance generally.
 This truly has a transformative effect not only on our students but on the vibrant cultural hinterland that surrounds the campus.

 The O'Donoghue Centre for Drama, Theatre and Performance will deliver ground-breaking programmes of a kind unavailable elsewhere in Ireland or internationally, firmly rooted in local strengths and capacities, but globally significant in vision, ambition and innovation.

 These activities are strengthened by partnerships with professional theatre companies.
-In particular, Galway University Foundation supports Drama in a partnership with Druid Theatre Company (link to Druid), whose Tony-Award winning co-founders Marie Mullen and Garry Hynes are graduates of the University. (link to famous alumni)
+In particular, Galway University Foundation supports Drama in a partnership with Druid Theatre Company, whose Tony-Award winning co-founders Marie Mullen and Garry Hynes are graduates of the University.